 Each class has its own set of resources to support handwriting.
-There are also central resources stored in the Key Stage 1 resource area and the stock cupboard.
+There are also central resources stored the stock cupboard.

 PRESENTATION

 Introduction

 This section of this policy has been developed in order to create consistency in standards of presentation across the school and provide a baseline for judging acceptable standards of presentation.
 As our school motto is 'Never settle for less than your best', it is essential that we establish high expectations and pride in everything we do - both ourselves and of the children.